Completeness Relation in Renormalized Quantum Systems: Introduction

 Looking at the resulting wave functions, some of our colleagues express doubts about the explicit verification of the completeness relations, even though it was clear from the fact that the resulting Hamiltonians are self-adjoint in a precise mathematical sense.
 Even if the result is expected, we think it is a valuable exercise to demonstrate the orthonormality and completeness by an explicit calculation.
-To make the presentation as succinct as possible, we refer to our previous work \cite{Annals23} to see how the pole structure of the full Green's function $G(x,y|E)=\langle x |R_0(E)|y\rangle$ is rearranged to form new poles and how the poles of $G_0(x,y|E)$, which explicitly appears as an additive factor in $G(x,y|E)$, are removed in general.
+To make the presentation self-contained, we will briefly summarize how the pole structure of the full Green's function $G(x,y|E)=\langle x |R_0(E)|y\rangle$ is rearranged to form new poles and how the poles of $G_0(x,y|E)$, which explicitly appears as an additive factor in $G(x,y|E)$, are removed in general.
+This has been proved in our previous work \cite{Annals23} for the more general case, when the Hamiltonian has a discrete as well as a continuous spectrum.

 The resulting wave functions are typically given by the original Green's functions $G_0$ evaluated at the new energy eigenvalues, so they are actually (mildly) singular at the location of the delta function.
 These are interesting objects by themselves and could be useful in some practical problems as well, as they are now (explicitly) shown to form a new orthonormal basis.
 In the present work, we prefer to emphasize the essential ideas while writing out our proofs and we are not aiming for a fully rigorous mathematical approach, in this way, we hope that, the paper becomes accessible to a wider audience.